bkenan/robo-advisor/README.md

 The data source: [Survey of Consumer Finances (SCF)]( https://www.federalreserve.gov/econres/scf_2009p.htm).
 The survey includes responses about household demographics, net worth, financial, and nonfinancial assets for the same set of individuals in 2007 (pre-crisis) and 2009 (post-crisis).

+### The steps for installation:

+1. Clone this repo to your local machine
+2. $ pip install dash
+3. $ python main.py